Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

 We now describe the feature selection methodology in detail.
 Considering the response of a system across time $\mathbf{o}(t)$, the feature selection algorithm aims to select a subset of features $\mathbf{x}(t)$ that will be used for training and evaluation.
 We can consider feature selection as a boolean operation over the $\mathbf{o}(t)$ feature space, where a value of one (zero) corresponds to the considered feature being used (neglected).
 If $m$ is the dimensionality of $\mathbf{o}(t)$, the number of possible ways to define $\mathbf{x}(t)$ is $2^m-1$.
-As a consequence, the feature selection algorithm can lead also to overfitting, therefore we must implement an appropriate methodology to define $\mathbf{x}(t)$ and to accurately measure the performance of the models.
+As a consequence, the feature selection algorithm can lead also to overfitting.
+Therefore, we must implement an additional cross-validation step to ensure the selected features performance is general across the entire dataset.

-Considering a specific split of the outer validation loop (Figure \ref{Learning_scheme} a), where we select a validation set $\mathcal{V}_i$ and a test set $\mathcal{T}_i$ (comprising of the $10\%$ of the data each, i.e. 25 data points), we performed $10$ cross-validations on the remaining data to optimise hyperparameter values through grid-search.
-In this inner validation loop, each split corresponds to a test set $\mathcal{T}^{'}_{ij}$ (comprising again of the $10\%$ of the remaining data, without $\mathcal{V}_i$ and $\mathcal{T}_i$), where changing $j$ means to select a different test-split in the inner loop based on the $i$-th original split of the outer validation (Figure \ref{Learning_scheme} a).
-The remaining data, highlighted in green in Figure \ref{Learning_scheme} a), are used for training to optimise the read-out weights and minimise the error function $\rm{E}$ through ridge-regression previously described.
+Considering a specific split of the outer validation loop (Figure \ref{Learning_scheme}), where we select a validation set $\mathcal{V}_i$ and a test set $\mathcal{T}_i$ (comprising of the $10\%$ of the data each, i.e. 25 data points), we perform $10$ cross-validations on the remaining data to optimise hyperparameter values through grid-search.
+In this inner validation loop, each split corresponds to a test set $\mathcal{T}^{'}_{ij}$ (comprising again of the $10\%$ of the remaining data, without $\mathcal{V}_i$ and $\mathcal{T}_i$), where changing $j$ means to select a different test-split in the inner loop based on the $i$-th original split of the outer validation (Figure \ref{Learning_scheme}).
+The remaining data, highlighted in green in Figure \ref{Learning_scheme}, are used for training to optimise the read-out weights and minimise the error function $\rm{E}$ through ridge-regression previously described.